 Humanizing Case Management

 It’s easy to get caught up on data, however, and focus solely on large-scale solutions.
-If you know of 20 people experiencing homelessness, one might focus on getting the entire group into permanent housing.
+If you know of 20 people experiencing homelessness, you might focus on getting the entire group into permanent housing.
 And why not?
 Don’t we all want to reduce homelessness as much and as quickly as possible?

-The data matter and will ultimately influence policy, but the people involved cannot be treated merely as data points.
+Data matters, and will ultimately influence policy, but the people involved cannot be treated merely as data points.
 It starts with implementing tools that humanize your case management strategies.

 Another way to “put the person first” is to put tools in your case managers’ hands that improve the experience for both the client and user alike.
 Prioritize the following features: